 The following is a short tutorial on programming most models of GE universal remotes with 4 digit codes.
 See also this page for general GE remote code entering instructions.

-Step 1: Press and hold the "SETUP" button until the red indicator turns on, then release.
+Step 1: Press and hold the "SETUP" button until the indicator light turns on, then release.

 Step 2: Press and release the desired Mode button (TV, DVD, CBL/SAT, etc.).
-The red indicator will blink, then stays lit.
+The indicator light will blink, then stays lit.

 Step 3: Enter the 4 digit code for your device.
-After a valid code entry, the red indicator turns off.
-For an invalid code, the red indicator flashes.
+After a valid code entry, the indicator light turns off.
+For an invalid code, the indicator light flashes.

 Step 4: With your device on, test a few common functions like "CHANNEL Up/Down" or "VOLUME Up/Down" , "MUTE", etc. If the device responds, no further programming is required.
-If some buttons don't work as they should, try one of the other codes for your brand.
+If some buttons don't work as they should, try a different code listed for your brand.

-NOTE: The red light with either be a small LED at the top of the remote or the "ON/OFF" button.
+NOTE: The indicator light will either be a small red LED at the top of the remote or the illuminated "ON/OFF" button.

 To find out the version your remote uses, open the battery compartment, remove the batteries and locate the sticker containing the model number.
 A Version 2 through Version 5 remote will have a "V2" to "V5" after the model number.
 Older remotes with no version after the model# use the V1 code list.
-The newest ones will be CL3 or CL4.
+The newest ones will be CL3, CL4 or CL5.

 In order to save you the hassle of going through multiple code tables, we have compiled together the code lists from different versions of GE remotes sharing the same code base (e.g. V2&V4, V3&V5).
-You'll also get the benefit of finding the code for your device even if it appeared after your remote was manufactured, but uses an old code that already exists preprogrammed in your model.
+If your remote is slightly old, you'll get the benefit of finding the code for your device even if it appeared after your remote was manufactured, but uses an old code that already exists preprogrammed in your model.
+You can also find the code for some old devices that are dropped from the code lists, but still supported by newer remote controls.
 The only downside of this approach is, that there will be a few codes that are only supported by a particular version.
 So, if a code listed for your brand is not supported by your remote, try the next one from the list.

 Sometimes a code will be accepted, but only allow limited function control (e.g. only volume and channel control).
 In this case, continue programming using the next code number for that brand.

 The Auto Code Search searches automatically through all of the codes stored in your remote.
-If your device does not respond to any of the codes listed with your equipment, or your brand is not listed, try the following steps:
+If your device does not respond to any of the codes listed for your device, or your brand does not appear in the code lists, try the following steps:

 Step 1: Manually turn on the device you wish to control.